 With site-specific and material variance, the modular Dolomite limestone contours, placed on rhythmic cement bases aligned solely with a single string, advance an array of artistic, spatial, and philosophical questions: When does the sculptural object become the land/earth and land/earth become the sculpture?
 What is the role of human motion in viewing the illusionary spatiality of repetitive mass and forms in open spaces?
 With geological time as material component of the limestone, how does space(s) and spatiality inhibit or condition our (sub)conscious mind?

-Light refreshments will be served at the Artist Reception.
+Light refreshments will be provided.
 A sampling of Pete’s foam and wood research models will be on hand, along with a table of small models and reference ephemera.
 Also available will be Driessen’s recent alternative statement: Words on a 1968 Upper Mississippi River Navigation Chart/Map to take into consideration when creating a sculpture at The Anderson Center at Tower View, Red Wing, MN.